 To prove a New Jersey DWI assault by auto case, the prosecution must present the necessary evidence to show that:

 - The defendant was operating the vehicle at the time of the offense.

 - The defendant was above the legal limit or otherwise impaired by drugs or alcohol.

 - The accident caused by the drunk driving caused serious injury to another.

 A New Jersey criminal DWI is a serious charge, but as you can see from the list of factors above, the prosecution has a lot to prove to convict an individual.
 There are many viable defenses to a DWI assault by auto charge, such as failure to prove a necessary element of the charge, evidentiary issues (including preservation of the crime scene) and other issues.
 Working with an experienced New Jersey DWI attorney can help reduce or eliminate the charges against you.

 The fines and penalties attached to a New Jersey DWI are serious and go up depending on the circumstances of the DWI.
 For instance, a DWI with minor injuries carries fines of up to $10,000 and up to 18 months in jail.
-A DWI with injuries that occurred in a school zone can see the fines skyrocket to $150,000 and state prison time of up to five years — in addition to having to deal with a criminal record if convicted.
 An assault with auto charge is not something you should ever accept; get in touch with the Law Offices of Thomas Carroll Blauvelt, LLC, today.